 It was definitely worth the trip, because it’s so unique with its four falls and peaking mountain behind it.
 Even though it is popular with the tourists, I was able to get a shot without anyone in it by just waiting out the crowds.

-Photography-wise, a wide-angle lens was the real game-changer here, able to get the whole falls and mountain in the shot together without cutting off parts of the scenery.
+Photography-wise, a wide-angle lens was the real game-changer here, as I was able to get the whole falls and mountain in the shot together without cutting off parts of the scenery.

 Camera settings: f/10, 0.4 seconds, ISO 100